-Mr. Proctor is an executive and lawyer with over 20 years of experience in the energy industry.
-He is a member of the Corporation's Audit, Compensation, EHSS, Nominating and Reserves Evaluation Committees.
+Mr. Proctor is a lawyer and experienced business executive with over 20 years of leadership experience in the energy industry.
+He is a member of Birchcliff's Compensation, EHSS, Nominating and Reserves Evaluation Committees.

-Mr. Proctor was most recently the Chief Operating Officer and Corporate Secretary of PrairieSky Royalty Ltd. from its inception in April 2014 to August 2023.
-Prior to joining PrairieSky in 2014, Mr. Proctor was the Executive Vice President and Chief Legal Officer and a member of the Board of Directors of Sinopec Canada and worked for Sinopec and its predecessor companies since 2010, including as Vice President, General Counsel and Corporate Secretary of Daylight Energy Ltd. Prior thereto, Mr. Proctor was a barrister and solicitor at Blake, Cassels & Graydon LLP, specializing in corporate, securities and mergers and acquisitions law.
+Mr. Proctor is a partner with Blake, Cassels & Graydon LLP, one of Canada's leading business law firms.
+From its inception in April 2014 to August 2023, he was the Chief Operating Officer and Corporate Secretary of PrairieSky Royalty Ltd., a pure-play petroleum and natural gas royalty company.
+Prior thereto, Mr. Proctor was the Executive Vice President and Chief Legal Officer and a member of the board of directors of Sinopec Canada and worked for Sinopec Canada and its predecessor companies since 2010, including as Vice President, General Counsel and Corporate Secretary of Daylight Energy Ltd. He is a current member of the board of directors of the Pacific Salmon Foundation and was previously a member of the board of directors of CAPP.

-Mr. Proctor holds a Bachelor of Arts from the University of Victoria and a Bachelor of Laws from the University of Calgary and is a member of the Law Society of Alberta.
+Mr. Proctor holds a Bachelor of Arts degree from the University of Victoria and a Bachelor of Laws degree from the University of Calgary and is a member of the Law Society of Alberta.